thewca/tnoodle-lib/README.md

     ./gradlew :scrambles:assemble

 You cannot run the resulting `.jar`, because it is conceived as a Maven artifact.
-We recommend using the online distribution [hosted at Bintray](https://bintray.com/thewca)
+We recommend using the online distribution [hosted at Maven Central](https://mvnrepository.com/artifact/org.worldcubeassociation.tnoodle)

 If you _really_ want to use a local build in your project, execute: